pulumi/docs/content/docs/intro/console/account-management/accounts.md

 ## Access Tokens

 This tab lets you manage the [access tokens](https://en.wikipedia.org/wiki/Access_token) used for logging into the Pulumi service.
-It gives you a list of all the access tokens associated with your account, including a description and last used information for each token.
+It provides a list of all the access tokens associated with your account, including a description and last used information for each token.

 When you run [`pulumi login`]({{< relref "/docs/reference/cli/pulumi_login" >}}) from the command line, you will be prompted for an access token.
 Once obtained, the access token logs you into `app.pulumi.com` and lets you interact with the Pulumi service and manage your stacks.